MicrosoftDocs/sdk-api/sdk-api-src/content/holographicspaceinterop/nn-holographicspaceinterop-iholographicspaceinterop.md

 ## -description

-Enables interoperability with a Univeral Windows Platform (UWP) [HolographicSpace](/uwp/api/windows.graphics.holographic.holographicspace) object, and provides access to **HolographicSpace** members for representing a holographic scene.
+Enables interoperability with a Universal Windows Platform (UWP) [HolographicSpace](/uwp/api/windows.graphics.holographic.holographicspace) object, and provides access to **HolographicSpace** members for representing a holographic scene.

 ## -see-also